 There are many varieties available from common yellow ones, to very cold hardy varieties with maroon colored leaves, dwarf ones, and even weeping varieties.
 Colors of yellow vary as well.
 (All beautiful!)

 You should prune your Forsythia bush right after it has flowered.
-It forms the new buds for the following years flowers soon after, so if you waite to long, you will get few flowers next year.
+It forms the new buds for the following years flowers soon after, so if you wait to long, you will get few flowers next year.
 Cut out any older or dead branches at this time as well, because that will encourage the growth of new branches.

 Some people shape the bush like a hedge, and still get suitable flowers, I like to let mine grow with that lovely weeping effect.

 Prune hard, because the Forsythia grows incredibly fast!
 You'll be amazed at how much growth you get even after you prune it!

 you have an old bush that doesn't produce many flowers, or none at all,

 give it a really hard pruning.
 Watch for when other Forsythia's